It's Time to Break from Partisan Barriers

 Click bellow for the Interactive Map that Provides More Detailed info (linked) on What States Allow Write-In (green), States Where it is Possible (yellow) & What States Do Not Allow Write-In Voting at all (red), and click the state again to ballotpedia.com that gives details on the processes...

-We are all for supporting the FEC/powers that be in allowing as many political parties to have their platforms & candidates to be heard, seen and elected in the U.S. political arena.
-We also believe that the U.S. Voting Republic should have another choice; of being able to write-in their own candidate that is owned by a party or not, in all 50 states (D.C. may be 51, soon).
+We fully support all U.S. Political Parties to bring in as many political parties as possible to have their platforms & candidates to be heard, seen and elected in the U.S. political arena.
+We also believe that the U.S. Voting Republic should have another choice; of being able to write-in their own candidate that is owned and/or controlled by a party or not, in all 50 states (D.C. may be 51, soon).

-Due to the DNC Fraud Lawsuit of 2017 by Jared Beck… It is obvious that any political party/corporation can lie, cheat, steal & rig their own primaries, internally.
+Due to the DNC Fraud Lawsuit of 2017 by Jared & Elizabeth Beck exposing the fraud, colluding, rigging and in-your-face cheating practices by the DNC in 2015/16… It is obvious that any political party/corporation can lie, cheat, steal & rig their own primaries, internally.
 Thus why NonPartyVoters.org is for all those voters in the U.S. that may not agree with any political party's character, morals, ethics, practices, platform positions or their prospective candidate(s).

 Again, we are not nor will we ever be a political party - we're an actual movement to a much needed constitutional amendment...
-The "NonPartyVoters Amendment."
+The "NonPartyVoters or WriteInVoting Amendment."

 Please also note that Bernie Sanders was to lead a new ‘People’s Party’ ahead of the People’s Summit in Chicago, which [appears] did not happen.